dzsoker023/Factorio-Access/README.md

 Get selected item logistic requests info: L

 Get selected item production info: U

+Set or unset inventory slot filter: ALT + LEFT BRACKET.
+Note: This applies for player and vehicle cargo inventories.
+The item in the slot or otherwise the item in hand is used to set the filter.

 Pick an item from quickbar: NUMBER KEY, for keys 1 to 9 and 0.